 Demographic change and population decline pose a significant challenge to Europe, as they limit the available labour pool for manufacturing.
-This could potentially lead to 2.6 million manufacturing jobs going unfilled between 2018 and 2028, potentially eroding Europe's competitiveness.
-To bridge the gap in workers, the World Economic Forum (WEF) stresses the urgent need for reskilling in the global workforce.
-Approximately 9 million person-years of reskilling are needed for Europe's manufacturing workforce.
-These challenges align with the European Skills Agenda, which advocates for enhanced skills development in industry for both existing and aspiring workers.
-A skilled talent pool is crucial for sustainable, technology-driven jobs that promote social impact and inclusivity.
+This could potentially lead to 2.6 million manufacturing jobs going unfilled between 2018 and 2028, potentially eroding Europe's competitiveness.8 To bridge the gap in workers, the World Economic Forum (WEF) stresses the urgent need for reskilling in the global workforce.9 Approximately 2 billion days of reskilling are needed for Europe's manufacturing workforce.
+These challenges align with the European Skills Agenda, which advocates for enhanced skills development in industry for both existing and aspiring workers.10 A skilled talent pool is crucial for sustainable, technology driven jobs that promote social impact and inclusivity.
 This means including those with disabilities or nearing retirement age, while attracting the younger generations to employment.
 Workplace diversity encompasses various dimensions, aiming to integrate perspectives from different groups and foster an inclusive work environment that values and incorporates diverse viewpoints.
-Regarding gender diversity, in 2021, only 21% of the manufacturing talent where women.
-Promoting gender diversity requires engaging more women across all levels of manufacturing by creating appealing work environments - in alignment with the EC's Gender Equality Strategy 2020-2025, EIT's Gender Mainstreaming Policy, and the European Pillar of Social Rights.
+Regarding gender diversity, in 2021, only 21% of the manufacturing talent where women.11 Promoting gender diversity requires engaging more women across all levels of manufacturing by creating appealing work environments - in alignment with the EC's Gender Equality Strategy 2020-2025, the EIT Gender Equality Policy and Action Plan, and the European Pillar of Social Rights.